Arrow BOOK

 • Avoid strenuous activity for 24 to 48 hours

-• Wear loose clothing to reduce pressure
+• Wear loose clothing to reduce pressure on the area

 • Continue physiotherapy if recommended